-- A Parent's Greatest Gift: Self-Management.
-Ideas for how parents and those in a parenting role can best promote the invaluable skill of self-management at various ages. - Children's Growing Identity: Cultivating Self-Awareness to Inspire
+- Children's Growing Identity: Cultivating Self-Awareness to Inspire Confidence.
+Ideas on how to cultivate self-awareness in children by teaching them to recognize their emotions and how they influence their behavior. - A Parent's Greatest Gift: Self-Management.
+Ideas for how parents and those in a parenting role can best promote the invaluable skill of self-management at various ages.